- Case studies

 As the MOA Trust is a registered charity in its own right, the Friends scheme does not have a separate governance structure, and its development is overseen by the MOA trustees and co-ordinated by the Mass Observation Project Officer.

-In the year ending 30 Sep 2012, The Mass Observation Trust earned around £133,000 and spent £59,000.
+In the year ending 30 September 2013, The Mass Observation Trust earned around £95,000 and spent £73,000.
 The majority of the Trust's income is from drawn from intellectual property and fees.
-Only £2,059 was from Friends membership donations with an additional £264 in gift aid.
+Only £2,059 was from Friends' membership donations, with an additional £190 in gift aid.

 Budget and funding sources

-As MOA is a registered charity, all monies raised through Friends are directly part of MOA's income and is recorded directly in their accounts and published annual report.
-The 2011/12 figures represent a slight reduction in Friends income from the previous five years, where the average was £2,624.
+As MOA is a registered charity, all monies raised through Friends are directly part of MOA's income and are recorded directly in their accounts and published annual report.
+The 2012-2013 figures represent a slight reduction in Friends income from the previous five years, where the average was £2,600.
+However, the income to date for 2013-2014 has received a small increase.

 Friends can pay their donation via cheques or electronic bank transfer and donations can be made to Mass Observation via the Charities Aid Foundation website.